COSINUS model-independent sensitivity to the DAMA/LIBRA dark matter signal: Effect of energy resolution and quenching factor

-A fit of this form to a sample of measured values for the quenching factor \cite{Collar:2013gu,Stiegler:2017kjw,Bharadwaj:2023aoz} is shown in figure \ref{fig:QFfit}.
-We only consider the energy dependence of the ${\rm Na}$ $QF$ here, since the scenario where most of the scattering is off Iodine is in any case more favorable for COSINUS, as is evident from table \ref{tab:exposure}.
+Here, the parameters $\alpha$ and $\beta$ control the shape and normalization of the $Q\!F$, respectively.
+A fit of this form to a sample of measured values for the quenching factor \cite{Xu:2015wha,Collar:2013gu,Stiegler:2017kjw,Bharadwaj:2023aoz,Cintas:2024pdu,Lee:2024unz} is shown in figure \ref{fig:QFfit}.
+We observe that this parametrization is not a very good fit to the data, with the best-fit $\chi^2/{\rm dof.}=5.6$.
+However, the purpose of this exercise is simply to characterize the dependence of our results on the possibility that the DAMA/LIBRA $Q\!F$s might differ from the constant values used in the analysis, and could depend on the recoil energy in some way.
+Therefore the particular form of the energy dependence is not our main interest here.
+We only consider the energy dependence of the ${\rm Na}$ $Q\!F$ here, since the scenario in which most of the scattering is off Iodine is, in any case, more favorable for COSINUS, as is evident from table~\ref{tab:exposure}.

-We then vary the parameters $\alpha,\beta$ in (\ref{eq:QFfit}) and repeat the analysis procedure described in section \ref{Analysis} with $N_{\rm iter}=5$, $E_{\rm min}=1$ keV.
+We then vary the parameters $\alpha,\beta$ in eq. (\ref{eq:QFfit}) and repeat the analysis procedure described in section \ref{Analysis} with $N_{\rm iter}=5$, $E_{\rm min}=1$ keV.
 The resulting required exposure for a 90\% CL exclusion of the DAMA/LIBRA DM signal is shown in figure~\ref{fig:QFscan}.
 We again notice that the result is not very sensitive to changes in the quenching factor for realistic values of the Lindhard model parameters.
 Therefore our results can be deemed reliable regardless of the uncertainty about the DAMA/LIBRA quenching factors.

-This insensitivity to the variation in the $QF$ is largely due to the assumed 1 keV energy threshold and zero background above the threshold.
-Therefore we also comment on a hypothetical worst case scenario, where COSINUS would be background dominated in the low energy region, so that the effective event selection threshold would be as high as 4 keV.
-If simultaneously the DAMA/LIBRA quenching factor would be abnormally high, this could lead to a large portion of the DAMA/LIBRA signal being hidden below the COSINUS threshold.
-In an extreme scenario with $QF_{\rm Na}=1$, $E_{\rm min}=4\ {\rm keV}$ we obtain the required exposure as 240 kg day, 700 kg day and 2300 kg day for $1\sigma$, $2\sigma$ and $3\sigma$ confidence level exclusion, respectively.
-This, although unrealistic, worse case scenario serves to highlight the importance of reaching a sufficiently low energy threshold in COSINUS, to be able to see the DAMA/LIBRA signal even in the case of an abnormally high quenching factor hypothesis.
+This insensitivity to the variation in the $Q\!F$ is largely due to the assumed 1 keV energy threshold and zero background above the threshold.
+Therefore, we also comment on a hypothetical worst case scenario, where COSINUS would be background dominated in the low energy region, so that the effective event selection threshold would be as high as 4 keV.
+If, simultaneously, the DAMA/LIBRA quenching factor were abnormally high, this could lead to a large portion of the DAMA/LIBRA signal being hidden below the COSINUS threshold.
+In an extreme scenario with $Q\!F_{\rm Na}=1$, $E_{\rm min}=4\ {\rm keV}$, we obtain the required exposure to be 240 kg day, 700 kg day and 2300 kg day for $1\sigma$, $2\sigma$ and $3\sigma$ confidence level exclusions, respectively.
+Although unrealistic, this worse case scenario serves to highlight the importance of reaching a sufficiently low energy threshold in COSINUS, to be able to see the DAMA/LIBRA signal even in the case of an abnormally high quenching factor hypothesis.